baybk/test-laravel-job/README.md

 ## Prerequisites
 1. Firstly, you need to install Docker
-2. You may be config Docker File Sharing, to include the path of project folder
+2. You should config Docker File Sharing, to include the path of project folder

 ## Build
 1. Unzip source code.
 Then `cd` to project folder `arent-test-proj`